jeaye/blog.jeaye.com/_posts/2015-09-27-parenscript-ajax.md

 1. We use `chain` to access nested functions within Parenscript objects
 2. We use `ps-inline` to generate JavaScript prefixed with "javascript:"

-Now navigate to http://localhost:8080/repl and jot something into the text box.
+Now navigate to [http://localhost:8080/repl](http://localhost:8080/repl) and jot something into the text box.
 When you click the submit button, you'll contact the server.
 Once the server's reply comes back, your window  will be alerted with the response.

 ### Wrapping up
 The full source for this can fit comfortably under 50 lines, which is great, considering it's both the front end and back end logic.
 However, the state of documentation for these projects, most of which have been stale for a matter of years, is very unfortunate.
-Even a matter of 50 lines can prove to be several hours of head pain.
+Even a matter of 50 lines can prove to be several hours of pain.

 Of course, this isn't quite a REPL yet, but all of the necessary glue work between the client and server is entirely done.
 Now it's just a matter of cleaning up the UI and implementing the backend logic.

-The full source is shown below, as well as some references I used while piecing this together.
+The full echo client/server source is shown below, as well as some references I used while piecing this together.

 ### Full source